Water resources - 2013 EPBC Act amendment - Water trigger

 Q. What is the definition of a water resource?

-The definition of a water resource in this amendment is the same as currently used in the Water Act 2007.
+The definition of a water resource for the water trigger is the same as currently used in the Water Act 2007.
 A water resource relates to ground water and surface water, and includes organisms and ecosystems that contribute to the physical state and environmental value of the water resource.

-Q. What is a significant impact on water resources?
+Q. What is a significant impact on a water resource?

 Whether or not an action is likely to have a significant impact depends upon the sensitivity, value, and quality of the environment which is impacted.
 It also depends upon the intensity, duration, magnitude and geographic extent of the impacts.
-More information on the guidelines is at Significant Impact Guidelines 1.1: Matters of National Environmental Significance.
+More information on what amounts a significant impact is at Significant Impact Guidelines 1.1: Matters of National Environmental Significance.

-Q. Can there be more guidance around the way coal seam gas and large coal mining developments are defined?
+Q. What is a coal seam gas or large coal mining development?
 Do these definitions include development of associated infrastructure?

 Actions which involve only associated infrastructure, such as processing, pipelines, rail lines and other transportation facilities, would not be captured in the definition, as these are non-extractive actions.